 Some of the more common reasons they do this is to control access to certain shows so that some countries get it sooner than others.
 The BBC was one of the bigger culprits of this in recent years.
 Some series would air in the UK a full season before they aired in the US.

 If you’re more of a sports fan, then geo-filtering has probably already affected you.

 Think of the last time you wanted to watch your favorite team but couldn’t because the game was blacked out.
 Personally, this is my biggest reason for getting a VPN.
 If the game I want is blacked out in my local area (or country), I can hop on a different server and bypass those restrictions.
 Game on!

 Besides, there have been judgments that could change the streaming landscape significantly.
-Cox Cable, an ISP (Internet Service Providers) in the US was recently held liable for the copyright infringements of its subscribers.
-In the UK, they just instituted a 10-year prison sentence for online pirates – longer than some sentences for rape or murder.
+Cox Cable, an ISP (Internet Service Providers) in the US, was recently held liable for the copyright infringements of its subscribers.
+In the UK, they recently instituted a 10-year prison sentence for online pirates.

 As strange as it might be for some people to believe, I’m not using a VPN because I’m concerned about privacy.

 I’ve never cared to read George Orwell’s Nineteen-Eighty-Four and Animal Farm.

 I don’t look at all of the dystopian movies like Hunger Games or Minority Report and immediately get up in arms about a “Big Brother” style of government that is watching my every move.

 Personally, I’ve got more important things to worry about.

 In the most recent study I could find, Americans use 18 MB of data every single minute of the day.
 In my day job, I’m an analyst for a Fortune-100 company, so I see the benefits of using data to make people’s lives easier, more relevant, and more connected – not just to their devices but also to each other.